20 Best Lakes in the US

 In the White Mountains National Forest in New Hampshire, Echo Lake is another one of the prettiest lakes in the US.
 It sits in the shadow of Whitehorse Ledge, which reflects down into the clear 16-acre lake.

-If you climb, Whitehorse Ledge is a popular spot; so is the nearby cliffs at Cathedral Ledge.
+If you climb, Whitehorse Ledge is a popular spot; so are the nearby cliffs at Cathedral Ledge.
 If you time your visit to the changing foliage in fall, this is the most beautiful time of all to visit Echo Lake, as the leaves put on a stunning color show.
 There are also numerous hiking trails in this region.

 15. Lake Chelan, Washington